Snail of Approval Award

 Step 1.
 Fill out an Eligibility Application online

 Though the awards are given out by local chapters and communities, the Eligibility Application is standardized by Slow Food USA.
 The application takes about 30-45 minutes to complete and is scored using an additive scoring method.
-All awardees must score above the national threshold listed in the application instructions to be considered.
-Though the chapter reviews eligible applicants only twice a year, you can apply at any time.
+All applicants must have been in operation for a minimum of 1 year and score above the national threshold listed in the application instructions to be considered.
+Though the chapter reviews eligible applicants only once a year, you can apply at any time.

 Step 2.
 Evaluation with Snail of Approval committee

 Step 3.
-Notification of Snail of Approval award!
+Notification of Snail of Approval outcome

 Frequently Asked Questions